 Please contact the branch location servicing your account.

 After I pay off my account, when will you mail me my title?

 The timing depends on the payment method of the payoff.
 We will give (if you pay in person) or mail you the title immediately if the account is paid off with cash or other certified funds.
 If another payment method is used, the title will be mailed to you within 10 to 15 days depending on the state where the vehicle was titled.

 Why is my unpaid principal balance different from my payoff amount?

-The unpaid principal balance available through eServices or on your monthly statement (if applicable) is not your payoff amount because your unpaid principal balance does not include accrued but unpaid finance charge or interest, accrued but unpaid late charges or other fees (if applicable), and any refunds of insurance premiums (if applicable).
+The unpaid principal balance available through eServices or on your monthly statement is not your payoff amount because your unpaid principal balance does not include accrued finance charges or interest, accrued late charges or other fees (if applicable), and any applicable refunds of insurance premiums.

 What is the Prior Short or Over Amount?

 It is the difference between the amounts that have been paid and the amounts that are due.
 For example, if you are due for $315 and you only pay $300, then you are $15 short.
 Conversely, if you are due for $315 and you pay $325, then you are $10 over.

 Why does my payment amount due differ from my monthly payment amount (if applicable)?